 Instead of having many items scattered around the floor, try to use space higher up the walls.
 Adding shelves high up on the walls or above doors, will free up a lot of space on the ground.

 Also, consider some taller items, such as tall bookcases or tall closets.
 If you have space above your closet/bookcase you are more than likely going to store items on top of it.
 This can look awful.
 Therefore, for a cleaner appearance, a taller closet or bookcase will give you the same cubic storage space but with a more tidier appearance.

 This tip is more geared for kitchen pots and pans.
 Instead of jamming several pots and pans into kitchen cabinets, how about having that rustic feel of hanging pots, pans and other kitchen utensils on the kitchen walls.
 There is usually unused space on walls in the kitchen that would look great with pots hanging from them and by no means is it unsightly.

 We have already advised you to go tall when it comes to storage but what about going narrow.
-Yes there are some spaces that are too narrow to fit anything large in but for smaller things these little nooks and crannies are a perfect place to fit in a sliding narrow cabinet that is very useful for storing small but essential items.
+Yes, there are some spaces that are too narrow to fit anything large in.
+However, for smaller things, these little nooks and crannies are a perfect place to fit in a sliding narrow cabinet.
+These slimline cabinets are very useful for storing small but essential items.

 I hope you found a few tips and ideas in this article useful.
 Utilizing just a few of these simple storage ideas for small homes should not only free up some valuable space, but should also give your home a more spacious and tidier appearance.